Right-Side-Out: Learning Zero-Shot Sim-to-Real Garment Reversal: Method

 \subsection{Sim-to-Real Transfer and Deployment}

-To mitigate the physics gap, we apply domain randomization to material and contact parameters: Young’s modulus, shear stiffness, density, thickness, friction coefficients for cloth, ground, and robot, respectively, and damping.
+To mitigate the physics gap, we apply domain randomization to material and contact parameters: Young’s modulus $E\in[300,3000]$\,kPa, density $\rho\in[1000,3000]$\,kg/m$^3$, friction coefficients $\{\mu_{\mathrm{cloth}}, \mu_{\mathrm{ground}}, \mu_{\mathrm{robot}}\}\in[0.3, 0.95]$, and RPIC damping $c\in[0.0,0.5]$; shearing stiffness $\gamma$ is sampled as a fixed fraction of $E$.
 For geometric variation, we procedurally generate garments with diverse $\mathcal{C}_{\mathrm{hem}}$ and $\mathcal{C}_{\mathrm{collar}}$ shapes, assign rule-based component annotations, and randomize overall size.
 To reduce the visual gap, we randomize camera intrinsics/extrinsics and add noise to depth and segmentation masks during training.
 At deployment, we use a well-calibrated overhead camera and D3RoMa-refined depth maps~\cite{wei2024d} to suppress depth noise.
 Without any real-world fine-tuning, the simulation-trained policy can be deployed on a dual-arm robot, achieving zero-shot sim-to-real transfer.